Change Started

 Startups Solving Crop Stubble Burning

-While modern agriculture has given us a lot in terms of food productivity and high yield, it has created its own set of problems, one of which is crop stubble.
-With the growing use of machines for paddy harvest and other crops, a heavy trail of crop residue is left behind in the field.
+While modern agriculture has given us much in terms of food production and high yields, it has also created its own set of problems, one of which is crop stubble.

-A common public perception is that farmers don’t understand the gravity of their actions.
-However, in our conversation with Arpit Dhupar, co-founder of Dharaksha Ecosolution, who spent a considerable period in Punjab and Haryana villages to understand the problem, has a different take, “villagers understand the ill effects of burning much more than people in the city.
-As they stay much closer to the fields, the smoke hits them first before it reaches the cities.
-They also know that this is not just the smoke, the chemicals that they have put in the crops, make the smoke highly toxic and hazardous.
-They also understand that it would destroy the organic content and friendly pests in the soil“.
-He gave detailed reasoning for the crop stubble burning problem, you can read it here.
+However, in our conversation with Arpit Dhupar, co-founder of Dharaksha Ecosolution, who spent a considerable period in Punjab and Haryana villages to understand the problem, has a different take: “Villagers understand the ill effects of burning much more than people in the city.
+As they stay much closer to the fields, the smoke hits them first before it reaches the cities.”

 Dharaksha Products